How to Turn a Blog Poll Into a Living Data Source

 The default playbook: publish, promote, count votes.
 For a few days, it works.

-Intelligence is when every new vote updates a tracked claim.
-When the chart reflects reality without intervention.
-When Living Content blocks rewrite prose as the data shifts.
-When the Pulse timeline surfaces what changed and why.
-When the page is more accurate in month six than on day one.
-When the consensus network verifies your claims across publishers.
+The page that keeps compounding does more than count votes.
+Every new vote updates a tracked claim.
+The chart reflects reality without intervention.
+Living Content blocks rewrite prose as the data shifts.
+The Pulse timeline surfaces what changed and why.
+By month six it is more accurate than it was on day one.

-If your content doesn't get smarter over time, it gets weaker.
+If your content does not get smarter over time, it gets weaker.

 A poll is either a photograph or a sensor.
 Build the sensor.